mk270/whitakers-words/operational.md

 (setting # parameter to not TRIM) contains much valuable information for the advanced translator.
 For instance for the verb live vivo usually works, but there are other options associated with specific
-situations: cohabito meand live together, ruror means live in the country, adjaceo means live near, judaizo means live in the Jewish manner keeping the law.
+situations: cohabito means live together, ruror means live in the country, adjaceo means live near, judaizo means live in the Jewish manner keeping the law.
-These sorts of meanings are often conveyed in Latin by a single word, while in English one might just use live and a modifing word or phrase.
+These sorts of meanings are often conveyed in Latin by a single word, while in English one might just use live and a modifying word or phrase.

 ## Design of the Meaning Line

 The role and complexity of the WORDS meaning line has evolved over time.
-Initially it reflected an elementry, back-of-the-book,  textbook dictionary with a single word or two for each entry.
+Initially it reflected an elementary, back-of-the-book,  textbook dictionary with a single word or two for each entry.
 Nevertheless, the size of the MEAN element was set at 80 characters (as God, Holerith and IBM decreed),